 TGad editor: modify the text in page 172 lines 22-25 as follows:

-The CDOWN field is a down-counter indicating the number of remaining DBand Beacon frame transmissions in the BTI, or the number of remaining ScS frame transmissions to the end of the TXSS/RXSS or the allocation, whichever comes first.
+The CDOWN field is a down-counter indicating the number of remaining DBand Beacon frame transmissions in the TXSS, or the number of remaining ScS frame transmissions to the end of the TXSS/RXSS.
 This field is set to 0 in the last frame DBand Beacon and ScS frame transmission.
 Possible values range from 0-511.

 Duration field in CBAP sector sweep